superzy888/git-test/README.md

 adding some changes to this file to see how it works

 trying this out on my own to see if push works and add changes work

+annoying to enter user name and stuff every time